raboof/raspi-teletext/README.md

 Raspbian defaults to NTSC composite output.
 To permanently change it to PAL, put `sdtv=2` in `config.txt` and reboot.

+You may need to install the `libraspberrypi-dev` package to get the `bcm_host.h` header and associated library:

+    sudo apt-get install libraspberrypi-dev

 Build the programs:

     make